Theory: Trajectory Evolution and Quantum Phase

 Quantum Trajectory Monte Carlo (QTMC)

-Compared with the CTMC, the QTMC scheme endows each electron trajectory with a quantum phase based on the Feynman path-integral approach [Li_2014], which is actually the $S_{\rm{traj}}$ in Eq.
-(7) in SFA with additional account of the Coulomb potential.
+In contrast to the CTMC, the QTMC incorporates a quantum phase into each electron trajectory by employing the Feynman path-integral formalism [Li_2014].
+This quantum phase is equivalent to the action $S_{\rm{traj}}$ defined in Eq.
+(7) in SFA, with due consideration of the Coulomb potential.
 The phase gets accumulated during the electron's excursion and is expressed as

 \[\begin{equation} \Phi^{\rm{QTMC}} = S_{\rm{traj}} = - \int_{\tr}^{\infty} \left[ \frac{k^2}{2} + V(\rr) + \Ip \right] \dd t, \end{equation}\]

-where $\tr$ is the time when the electron exits the tunnel, and $\kk=\dot{\rr}$ denotes the momentum.
-Finally, the momentum spectrum is given by coherently summing up the probability amplitude leading to the same final momentum, and taking the square modulus of the summation result:
+where $\tr$ signifies the instant when the electron exits the tunnel, and $\kk=\dot{\rr}$ represents the momentum.
+Ultimately, the PMD is determined by coherently summing the probability amplitudes corresponding to identical final momenta and taking the squared modulus of the resultant sum:

 \[\begin{equation} W_{\pp} = \abs{\sum_i \sqrt{W_{i}} \ee^{\ii \tilde{S}_i}}^2, \end{equation}\]

-where $\tilde{S}_i$ contains the initial phase of the prefactor and the phase accumulated during the tunneling process, as well as the trajectory motion:
+where $\tilde{S}_i$ encompasses the initial phase of the prefactor, the phase accumulated throughout the tunneling process, as well as the trajectory motion:

 \[\begin{equation} \tilde{S} = \arg \mathcal{P}_{\pp} + \Re S_{\rm{tun}} + S_{\rm{traj}}. \end{equation}\]

-The phase $\Re S_{\rm{tun}}$ can be evaluated numerically, but can be simplified if we follow the non-adiabatic-expansion scheme in SFA-SPANE:
+The phase $\Re S_{\rm{tun}}$ can be evaluated numerically but may be simplified if we adhere to the non-adiabatic-expansion scheme outlined in SFA-SPANE:

 \[\begin{equation} \begin{aligned} \Re S_{\rm{tun}} &\approx \Re \!\! \int_{\ts}^{\tr} \!\!\!\! \dd\tau \left\{ \frac12 \left[ \pp + \AA(\tr) - \ii\ti\FF(\tr) + \frac12 \ti^2 \FF'(\tr)\right]^2 \!\!\! + \Ip \right\} \\ &= - [\kk(\tr)\cdot\FF(\tr)] \frac{\ti^2}{2} + o(\ti^2) \\ &\approx -\kk_0\cdot\rr_0. \end{aligned} \end{equation}\]